DaveBenham/VenomModules/README.md

 ## ENVELOPE FACTORY
 ![ENVELOPE FACTORY module image](doc/EnvelopeFactory.png)
-A highly configurable and extensible polyphonic envelope generator.
+A highly configurable multi-stage polyphonic envelope generator supporting anywhere from 1 to 20 stages.

 By default the Envelope Factory has four stages, but a module context menu "Stage count" option lets you select any count from 1 to 20.
 The module automatically expands or contracts to match the selected stage count.
 Modules to the right are automatically pushed right as needed when expanding.
 Cables attached to removed stages are automatically deleted.

-Each stage can be configured independently to perform one of three actions:
+Each stage can be configured independently to perform one of five actions:
-- Rise or fall from a start voltage to a target voltage over a fixed time interval
+- **Move** rises or falls from the current start voltage to a target voltage over a selected time interval.
-- Hold a constant voltage for a time interval
+- **Hold** holds a constant voltage for a selected time interval.
-- Sustain a constant voltage for as long as the triggering gate remains high.
+- **Sust** sustains a constant voltage for as long as the triggering gate remains high.
 Optionally a Sustain stage can drift toward the target of the next stage.
+- **Rise** is the same as Move except the target is always 100% (normally 10V).
+- **Fall** is the same as Move except the target is always 0% (0V).

 With these basic building blocks, a tremendous variety of envelope types may be constructed.

-Envelopes start and end at 0V, with a range between 0 and 10V inclusive.
-If an envelope ends at a non-zero voltage, then the envelope output instantly drops to 0 when the envelope completes.
+Envelopes start and end at 0%, with a typical range between 0 and 100%.
+If an envelope ends at a non-zero percentage, then the envelope output instantly drops to 0 when the envelope completes.

+An amplitude control determines the voltage range between 0 and 100%, typically 10V.
+An offset control can shift the envelope higher or lower, typically to make the envelope bipolar.

-Without any CV modulation, each envelope stage can be as short as 1 msec, or as long as 2.78 hours.
+Without any CV modulation, stages can be as short as 1 msec, or as long as 2.78 hours.
 With CV modulation the stage lengths can be shortened or lengthened even more.
+Hold stages can actually be set to be nearly instantaneous (actually 1 sample), serving only to specify the target voltage of the previous Move stage.

+### Optional VCA

 ### Polyphony
 All input and output ports are polyphonic.
 The total number of output channels is set to the maximum channel count found across all inputs.
 Monophonic inputs are replicated to match the output channel count.
 Polyphonic inputs with fewer channels substitute 0V for any missing channels.